gristlabs/grist-help/help/en/docs/embedding.md

 ## Embedding Grist

-Perhaps you'd like to list your product, prices and quantities on your website, or you want to display a pie chart of voting results that updates live.
+You'd like to list your product, prices and quantities on your website, or you want to display a pie chart of voting results that updates live.
 With [public access](sharing.md#public-access-and-link-sharing) turned on, you may embed your Grist document on your own site.